pgRouting/pgrouting/src/contraction/doc/contraction.rst

 The contraction level and contraction operations can become very complex, as the complexity of the graphs grows.

-For this proposal, we are making our contraction algorithm simple as possible so that more contraction operations can be added in the future.
+For this implementation, we are making our contraction algorithm simple as possible so that more contraction operations can be added in the future.

 We are not aiming with this work to implement all the possible contraction operations but to give a framework such that adding a contraction operation can be easily achieved.

-For this contraction proposal I am only making 2 operations:
+Currently, this implementation supports two operations:

- 1. dead end contraction: vertices have one incoming edge
+ 1. Dead end contraction
- 2. linear contraction: vertices have one incoming and one outgoing edge
+ 2. Linear contraction

 And with the additional characteristics: